MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ### <a name="overview_onboarding"></a>Merchant onboarding

 You enroll to the Subscriptions Production via <a href="https://mobilepay.dk/da-dk/Pages/mobilepay.aspx">www.MobilePay.dk</a> or the MobilePay  Administration portal.
-Then you get access to the MobilePay Sandbox environment, where you can test the API .
-The Sandbox environment is located on <a href="https://sandbox-developer.mobilepay.dk/">The Developer Portal </a>
+Then you get access to the MobilePay Sandbox environment, where you can test the API.
+The Sandbox environment is located on <a href="https://sandbox-developer.mobilepay.dk/">The Sandbox Developer Portal </a>

 ## <a name="general-notes_authentication"></a>Authentication